 On the International Day of Women and Girls in Science, we must recognise how the lack of gender equality – and diversity in general – undermines our efforts to tackle the climate crisis.

-The absence of women in climate-related STEM roles is particularly worrying because, when it comes to the effects of climate change, women have a lot to lose.
+The absence of women in climate-related science, technology, engineering and maths (STEM) roles is particularly worrying because, when it comes to the effects of climate change, women have a lot to lose.
 Women are 14 times more likely to die in a natural disaster than men, but women hold less responsibility for global heating.
 The global feminization of poverty along with the fact that women often bear the burdens of childcare and food provision makes them especially vulnerable to the impacts of climate change.

 Recent studies have shown that women in the Global North travel less by car, consume less meat than men and use 70% less energy than their male counterparts.
 However, the experiences of women are varied.
 Geographic location, class, ability and race all impact the ways that women will be affected by climate change.
 As a result, women will come to research with their own sets of intersecting identities and perspectives which will contribute to the richness of perspective required to tackle the climate crisis.